fabiolnh/microservices/README.md

 1) Components with services (substitutive, upgradable and deploy apart)
 2) Organization by Business Areas (think in business areas of the company, not think in the whole company.
 Each team has all the knowledge and is focused in one business)
-3) Products not projects (instead of treat the software as a project, treat it as a product, keeping the same team maintening it, even when the software "is done")
+3) Products not projects (instead of treat the software as a project, treat it as a product, keeping the same team maintaining it, even when the software "is done")
-4) Smart endpoints and dump pipes (use http or messaging system: rabbitM, kafka, etc. You send the message and receive the same message, differently as it was a few years ago with ESB that had convertions and used to generate accoplament)
+4) Smart endpoints and dumb pipes (use http or messaging system: rabbitM, kafka, etc. You send the message and receive the same message, differently as it was a few years ago with ESB that had conversions and used to generate accouplement)
-5) descentralized governance (avoid patterns, such as: technologies. with microservices, each service you can have a different technology.
+5) decentralized governance (avoid patterns, such as: technologies. with microservices, each service can have a different technology.
 Each team will manage it.
 The service communications have to have defined contracts)
-6) descentralized data (each component has its own data.
+6) decentralized data (each component has its own data.
 Sometimes we have some inconsistency, delay to update all the places)
 7) infrastructure automatized (all the services have to have his own tests, security, deploy process (ci/cd), how much cpu and memory available, etc.).
 A lot of work.
-We have to have this very mature before thinking in microservices.
+We have to be very mature before thinking about microservices.
-8) draw to fail (we have to think in resilicency.
+8) draw to fail (we have to think in resiliency.
 It has to think in the worst situation)
 9) evolutionary design (everytime that we can update or substitute the service without affect anything or others services)